 impacts into account.
 Methane leaks (3.3% in the US based on the latest US EPA data

-and as high as 7.9% for methane from “fracking” coal seams).
+and as high as 7.9% for methane from “fracking” coal seams; a 2.6 % leakage of CH4 yields the same greenhouse effect as burning the remaining 97.4% CH4).
 Using this information

 one can determine that gas burning for electricity can be much dirtier than coal